odoo/odoo/addons/stock/doc/stock.rst

 Pack operations
 =======================

-Behind the bar code scanner interface, we have an extra model pack operations.
-The stock moves itself will tell nothing about which packages to take, in which packages to put, which lots to take, from which location we need to take and in which location to put it.
+In order to define the operations that can be proposed / executed by the bar code interface, we create / process pack operations.
+The stock moves itself will tell nothing about (from) which package / location/lot to take, in which location / package to put the goods.
 That is the job of the pack operations.

 There are actually 2 types of pack operation: